 Our lawyers understand the trauma you have been through and are here to help you get through this difficult and overwhelming ordeal while fighting for the justice and money you deserve.

-At Sibley Dolman Gipe Accident Injury Lawyers, PA, our dedicated and hardworking team wants to ensure we provide our clients the attention and services they deserve.
+At Dolman Law Group Accident Injury Lawyers, PA, our dedicated and hardworking team wants to ensure we provide our clients the attention and services they deserve.
 We make it a point to meet with our clients one-on-one to discuss what happened, listen to their concerns, answer any questions they have, and explain how we can help them.
-Once we are retained, our skilled and experienced attorneys can make sure that our client’s claims are properly handled, and all their needs are met.
+Once we are retained, our skilled and experienced attorneys can make sure that our client's claims are properly handled, and all their needs are met.

 Some of our most recent awards and judgments have included: